-- (ASX Listing Rule 10.13.1): The CEO Options are proposed to be granted to Mr. James Corbett, the Company's President and CEO. - (ASX Listing Rule 10.13.2): Mr. Corbett is a director of the Company and therefore falls into the category under ASX Listing Rule 10.11.1. - (ASX Listing Rule 10.13.3): The number and class of securities to be issued to Mr. Corbett is set out above. - (ASX Listing Rule 10.13.4): The securities proposed to be granted are options to acquire fully paid shares of common stock (which Mr. Corbett may elect to receive as CDIs (where five CDIs are equal to one share of common stock), except in the case of a cashless exercise of an option).
-The material terms of the CEO Options are set out above. - (ASX Listing Rule 10.13.5): If approved under this Proposal, the CEO Options will be issued on the date of the Annual Meeting or shortly thereafter (and no later than one month after the date of the Annual Meeting), with a deemed grant date of the Appointment Date. - (ASX Listing Rule 10.13.6): The Company will receive no form of consideration for the grant of the CEO Options, other than the continued provision of employment and director services by Mr. Corbett.
-Once vested, Mr. Corbett will be required to pay the exercise price for the number of shares of common stock of the Company (which may be represented as CDIs) the subject of the CEO Options being exercised.
-The exercise price payable for each share of common stock to be issued upon exercise of each CEO Option will be US\$5.64, being the closing price of the Company's shares of common stock on NASDAQ on the date on which the CEO Options will be deemed to have been granted (being the Appointment Date).
+- (ASX Listing Rule 10.13.1): The CEO Options are proposed to be granted to Mr. James Corbett, the Company's President and CEO. - (ASX Listing Rule 10.13.2): Mr. Corbett is a director of the Company and therefore falls into the category under ASX Listing Rule 10.11.1. - (ASX Listing Rule 10.13.3): The number and class of securities to be issued to Mr. Corbett is set out above. - (ASX Listing Rule 10.13.4): The securities proposed to be granted are options to acquire fully paid shares of common stock (which Mr. Corbett may elect to receive as CDIs, where five CDIs are equal to one share of common stock except in the case of a cashless exercise of an option).
+The material terms of the CEO Options are set out above. - (ASX Listing Rule 10.13.5): If approved under this Proposal, the CEO Options will be issued on the date of the Annual Meeting or shortly thereafter (and no later than one month after the date of the Annual Meeting), with a grant date of the Appointment Date. - (ASX Listing Rule 10.13.6): The Company will receive no form of consideration for the grant of the CEO Options.
+Once vested, Mr. Corbett will be required to pay the exercise price for the number of shares of common stock of the Company (which may be represented as CDIs) that he requests be issued under the CEO Options.
+The exercise price payable for each share of common stock to be issued upon exercise of each CEO Option will be US\$5.64, being the closing price of the Company's shares of common stock at close of trading on NASDAQ on the date on which the CEO Options were granted (being the Appointment Date).
 If Mr. Corbett elects to receive CDIs instead of shares of common stock, the total exercise price will remain the same however Mr. Corbett will receive five CDIs for each share of common stock that Mr. Corbett would have otherwise received. - (ASX Listing Rule 10.13.7): The purpose of the issue of the CEO Options is set out above. - (ASX Listing Rule 10.13.8): Details of Mr. Corbett's current total remuneration package (in US dollars) is set out below. - Base Salary: Mr. Corbett shall be paid an annualized base salary of US\$600,000 in periodic installments, in accordance with the Company's customary payroll practices, subject to annual review by the Compensation Committee of the Board of Directors. - Annual Bonus: For each completed fiscal year, Mr. Corbett shall be eligible to receive an annual bonus.
-As of September 28, 2022, Mr. Corbett's target bonus opportunity shall be equal to 60% of base salary, based on the achievement of Mr. Corbett's and the Company's performance goals established by the Board of Directors; provided, that, depending on the results, Mr. Corbett's annual bonus may be lower or higher than the target amount with a minimum bonus opportunity of 0% of base salary and a maximum bonus opportunity of 200% of base salary, as determined by the Board of Directors. - (ASX Listing Rule 10.13.9): The CEO Options are proposed to be issued in accordance with the terms and conditions of the Option Agreement.
+As of September 28, 2022, Mr. Corbett's target bonus opportunity shall be equal to 60% base salary, based on the achievement of Mr. Corbett's and the Company's performance goals established by the Board of Directors; provided, that, depending on the results, Mr. Corbett's annual bonus may be lower or higher than the target amount with a minimum bonus opportunity of 0% of base salary and a maximum bonus opportunity of 200% of base salary, as determined by the Board of Directors. - (ASX Listing Rule 10.13.9): The CEO Options are proposed to be issued in accordance with the terms and conditions of the Option Agreement.
 The material terms of the Option Agreement are set out above.